 This doll is approximately 6″ tall when made with the yarn listed.
 Using other yarns will change the finished size.

-Materials Required: approximately 1 oz Mary Lue’s Symphony 4/15 for body, approximately 1 oz in color suitable for hair, small amounts of desired colors for clothing, 1 oz fiberfill stuffing.
+Materials Required: approximately 1 oz (100 yards) any sock or fingering weight yarn in color suitable for the body, approximately 1 oz (100 yards) in color suitable for hair, small amounts of desired colors for clothing, 1 oz fiberfill stuffing.
 1 pair wiggle eyes or 4-6 mm beads for eyes.
 Matching sewing thread.
 Tapestry needle and long embroidery needle with a large eye.

 Head and Body.
 Automatic CO 32 sts, leaving a long tail for seaming later.
 RC 000.
 K even to RC 44, ending COR.